Selenium: Metal selenides

-Analogous to the behavior of other chalcogens, selenium forms hydrogen selenide, H_{2}Se.
+Analogous to the behavior of other chalcogens, selenium forms hydrogen selenide, H2Se.
 It is a strongly odiferous, toxic, and colorless gas.
-It is more acidic than H_{2}S. In solution it ionizes to HSe^{−}.
-The selenide dianion Se^{2−} forms a variety of compounds, including the minerals from which selenium is obtained commercially.
-Illustrative selenides include mercury selenide (HgSe), lead selenide (PbSe), zinc selenide (ZnSe), and copper indium gallium diselenide (Cu(Ga,In)Se_{2}).
+It is more acidic than H2S.
+In solution it ionizes to HSe-.
+The selenide dianion Se(2−) forms a variety of compounds, including the minerals from which selenium is obtained commercially.
+Illustrative selenides include mercury selenide (HgSe), lead selenide (PbSe), zinc selenide (ZnSe), and copper indium gallium diselenide (Cu(Ga,In)Se2).
 These materials are semiconductors.
 With highly electropositive metals, such as aluminium, these selenides are prone to hydrolysis, which may be described by this idealized equation:

-Alkali metal selenides react with selenium to form polyselenides, Sen^{2−}, which exist as chains and rings.
+Alkali metal selenides react with selenium to form polyselenides, Se_{n}(2-), which exist as chains and rings.